 How about pouch disposal?

-- ALWAYS store your pouches in a cool place.
+- Store your pouches in a cool place

-- Use bottled drinking water to clean the area around the stoma when changing your pouch.
+- Depending on where you are, consider using bottled drinking water around your stoma when changing your pouch

-- Put your pouch on before you put any sunscreen on.
+- Put your pouch on before you put any suntan lotion on